 Have you ever been there?
 You bought the lingerie, the candles, or the flowers.
 You did all of the things you were supposed to do to spice up your sex life with your spouse.
-This will most definitely give us back that intimacy that we’ve been missing, you thought.
+For you, improving sexual intimacy is a priority and this will most definitely give us back that intimacy that we’ve been missing, you thought.
 But after you did everything you were supposed to do, somehow your efforts failed.

-If you see a married couple who is enjoying an active sex life, chances are their contact, friendship, warmth, and familiarity extends far beyond the bedroom, as in the following ways:
+If you see a married couple who is enjoying an active sex life, they’re doing something right.
+Chances are their contact, friendship, warmth, and familiarity extends far beyond the bedroom, as in the following ways:

 A kiss is one of the easiest ways to show your affection for your spouse.
 Not only does the simple gesture bring you just a little bit closer, but so much of romance starts with a kiss, so hopefully a few of those kisses will lead to more.